Jump to content

 Music is a blend of personal expression and social connection.
 By creating a collaborative playlist, and sharing your favorite tunes, we create a social experience.

-We also want to give the user a personal experience.
-This is why decided to give each Fissa their own color palette.
+We wanted to give the user a personal experience too.
+This is why decided to give each Fissa their own color.

 Tailwind offers a great way to configure a theme.
 Initially this was the setup we went for.